-Okay, so you’ve identified that you really do have a hair problem.
-So how can you repair damaged hair when it seems as if it’s reached breaking point?
+Okay, so you’ve identified that your hair is damaged, so how can you repair damaged hair when it seems as if it’s reached breaking point?

-Our unique hair repair products restore and repair from within, getting inside the problem of hair damage and reinforcing stands instead of just masking issue.
-Our Rescue & Repair range is rich in Cupuassu Butter, Amino Acids and Bamboo Extract to repair, protect and strengthen damaged strands.
+Our Repair Range gets right inside the problem of hair damage and reinforcing stands instead of just masking the issue.
+Rich in Cupuassu Butter, Amino Acids and Bamboo Extract it repairs, protects and strengthens damaged strands!

 View this post on Instagram

 ad | When your hair feels good and looks good, it makes you feel 100x better 💁🏻♀️✨ I’ve been using the @growgorgeoushaircare Repair range to keep my bleached hair stronger and softer than ever!
 They have 6 different collections for all hair types so you can find which one is best for you! #ItsInYourRoots #GGIntelligentHaircare

 Is it getting hot in here?
 We like our straighteners, curlers and hairdryer as much as the next girl, but if you’re using them all on maximum heat, they will be contributing to hair damage.
 If you’re looking to really revive damaged strands, you’ll need to go au-naturel for a little while and try to only use heat tools at a minimum until your hair is in better condition.

 If you are going to blow dry your hair, go for a cooler temperature and don’t blast the heat too close to the hair for too long and make sure to never pull the hair hard.